 ●In a phase III trial of patients receiving cisplatin-based chemotherapy, palonosetron (at one of two doses, either 0.25 mg or 0.75 mg) yielded higher rates of emetic control compared with ondansetron in preventing delayed emesis (complete response rates of 45 and 48 versus 39 percent, respectively), although the results were not statistically significant .
 However, in a subset analysis, palonosetron 0.25 mg was superior to ondansetron for control of delayed and overall emesis in patients receiving concomitant dexamethasone.

-●The superiority of palonosetron for prevention of delayed emesis was also shown in another phase III trial in which 1114 patients receiving cisplatin or an anthracycline/cyclophosphamide (AC) combination were randomly assigned to a single dose of palonosetron or granisetron 30 minutes prior to chemotherapy with all patients receiving dexamethasone for three days .
+●The superiority of palonosetron for prevention of delayed emesis was also shown in another phase III trial in which 1114 patients receiving cisplatin or an AC combination were randomly assigned to a single dose of palonosetron or granisetron 30 minutes prior to chemotherapy, with all patients receiving dexamethasone for three days .
 Significantly better control of delayed emesis was achieved in both the cisplatin and AC subgroups on the palonosetron arm (complete response 57 versus 45 percent with granisetron).

-Moderate risk agents — The incidence of delayed emesis following treatment with moderate risk agents other than the combination of cyclophosphamide plus an anthracycline is not well characterized.
-Other cyclophosphamide or doxorubicin-based regimens, as well as carboplatin and oxaliplatin, can cause delayed emesis.
+Moderate-risk regimens — The incidence of delayed emesis following treatment with moderate-risk regimens is not well characterized.
+Cyclophosphamide- or doxorubicin-based regimens used for diseases other than breast cancer, as well as carboplatin and oxaliplatin, can cause delayed emesis.
 (See "Pathophysiology and prediction of chemotherapy-induced nausea and vomiting", section on 'Delayed emesis'.)

-Glucocorticoids are also consistently useful agents.
-The value of maintenance dexamethasone was demonstrated in a randomized placebo controlled trial of patients undergoing cyclophosphamide-based chemotherapy .
-In this trial, 98 patients were given granisetron and dexamethasone before chemotherapy and randomized to receive either oral dexamethasone 4 mg twice daily as maintenance or no maintenance.
+For patients receiving other moderately emetogenic regimens with a risk of delayed emesis, glucocorticoids are consistently useful agents.
+The value of maintenance dexamethasone was demonstrated in a randomized, placebo-controlled trial of patients undergoing cyclophosphamide-based chemotherapy .
+In this trial, 98 patients were given granisetron and dexamethasone before chemotherapy and randomized to receive oral dexamethasone 4 mg twice daily either as maintenance or no maintenance.
 Maintenance dexamethasone was associated with a higher rate of complete (57 versus 33 percent) and major control (33 versus 15 percent) of delayed emesis.

 A randomized trial of 708 patients receiving moderately emetogenic chemotherapy and concurrent antiemetics illustrates the relative roles of dexamethasone and 5-HT3 receptor antagonists in the management of delayed emesis :

-The relative roles of palonosetron and aprepitant in controlling delayed nausea was studied in a randomized trial of 944 evaluable patients receiving primarily (95 percent) moderately emetogenic chemotherapy .
-Palonosetron did not provide superior control of delayed nausea compared with granisetron, when both were provided on day 1 with dexamethasone, and prochlorperazine was administered on days 2 and 3.
+The relative roles of palonosetron and aprepitant in controlling delayed nausea were studied in a randomized trial of 944 evaluable patients receiving primarily (95 percent) moderately emetogenic chemotherapy .
+Palonosetron did not provide superior control of delayed nausea compared with granisetron when both were provided on day 1 with dexamethasone and when prochlorperazine was administered on days 2 and 3.
 In addition, aprepitant was not more effective than prochlorperazine when both were combined with dexamethasone on days 2 and 3.

-The most effective means to prevent anticipatory nausea or emesis is to ensure good control of acute and delayed emesis, starting from the initial chemotherapy cycle (table 7).
-Once anticipatory emesis has been established, nonpharmacologic methods (eg, hypnosis, behavioral therapy with systemic desensitization) may be effective [86-88].
-(See "Complementary and alternative therapies for cancer".)
+The most effective means to prevent anticipatory nausea or emesis is to ensure good control of acute and delayed emesis, starting from the initial chemotherapy cycle (table 4).
+Once anticipatory emesis has been established, nonpharmacologic methods (eg, hypnosis, behavioral therapy with systemic desensitization) may be effective [99-101].
+(See 'Complementary therapies' below and "Complementary and alternative therapies for cancer".)

-Although few formal trials have been carried out, benzodiazepines before and during chemotherapy may be useful [89-91].
-In one double-blind trial of 57 women undergoing adjuvant chemotherapy for primary breast cancer for example, the addition of low-dose alprazolam (0.5 mg to 2 mg/day) to a psychologic support program including progressive relaxation training was associated with a significantly reduced rate of anticipatory nausea compared with placebo (0 versus 18 percent) .
+Although few formal trials have been carried out, benzodiazepines before and during chemotherapy may be useful [102-104].
+In one double-blind trial of 57 women undergoing adjuvant chemotherapy for primary breast cancer, for example, the addition of low-dose alprazolam (0.5 to 2 mg/day) to a psychologic support program including progressive relaxation training was associated with a significantly reduced rate of anticipatory nausea compared with placebo (0 versus 18 percent) .

-Although the authors provided a rationale for starting the NK1R on day 3 rather than on day 1, the optimal schedule for NK1R antagonists for patients receiving consecutive day therapy with highly emetogenic chemotherapy is unknown given the lack of comparative trials addressing this question.
-For regimens containing five days of cisplatin (eg, for testicular germ cell cancer), we suggest a daily dose of an oral 5-HT3 receptor antagonist (or granisetron transdermal patch, see below) plus dexamethasone, with the addition of aprepitant or fosaprepitant starting on day 1.
+Whether a similar degree of protection can be gained by substituting one day of fosaprepitant for three days of aprepitant is not clear.
+A phase II study conducted by the Hoosier Oncology Group in 65 patients receiving a five-day chemotherapy regimen for germ cell cancer reported a lower than expected rate of complete response (13 of 51 assessable patients, 24 percent) .
+Although the authors provided a rationale for starting the NK1R on day 3 rather than on day 1, the optimal schedule for NK1R antagonists for patients receiving consecutive-day therapy with highly emetogenic chemotherapy is unknown, given the lack of comparative trials addressing this question.
+For regimens containing five days of cisplatin (eg, for testicular germ cell cancer), we suggest a daily dose of a first-generation 5-HT3 receptor antagonist (or granisetron transdermal patch) or palonosetron on days 1, 3, and 5 plus dexamethasone, with the addition of an NK1R antagonist starting on day 1.

-Based upon this trial, the granisetron transdermal system was approved in the United States for the prevention of CINV in patients receiving moderately or highly emetogenic chemotherapy for up to five days.
+Based upon this trial, the granisetron transdermal system was approved in the United States for the prevention of CINV in patients receiving multiday, moderately or highly emetogenic, intravenous chemotherapy for up to five days.
 It is recommended that the patch be applied to the upper outer arm a minimum of 24 hours before chemotherapy and removed 24 hours or more after the last chemotherapy dose is administered.
-It can be worn for up to seven days, depending on the duration of the chemotherapy regimen.
+It can be worn for up to seven days, depending on the duration of the chemotherapy regimen [110,111].